andrewcbuensalida/puppeteer-node-random-star-wars/readme.md.txt

-have to install sudo amazon-linux-extras install epel -y and sudo yum install -y chromium the path to scripts in linux /opt/codedeploy-agent/deployment-root/430cc14f-3952-4b4a-a230-aed64b38294a/d-SD5HRMFDC/deployment-archive/scripts/
+have to install sudo amazon-linux-extras install epel -y and sudo yum install -y chromium the path to scripts in linux /opt/codedeploy-agent/deployment-root/430cc14f-3952-4b4a-a230-aed64b38294a/d-SD5HRMFDC/deployment-archive/scripts/ had to do the kitchen sink method in stop script